Teen told police where to find gun used in Kenosha shootings

 “I shot two white kids,” Rittenhouse said, adding that he had “ended a man’s life.”

 Rittenhouse walked into the Antioch Police Department with his mother shortly before 1:30 a.m. on Aug.
-26, according to records the department released to The Milwaukee Journal Sentinel on Friday.
+26, according to records the department released to The Milwaukee Journal Sentinel and Chicago Tribune on Friday.

 He is accused in the killing of two protesters and the wounding of a third.
 Rittenhouse faces a misdemeanor charge of underage firearm possession in Wisconsin, in addition to first-degree intentional homicide, which carries a life prison sentence.
 He was extradited to Wisconsin on Friday.